moiatgit/vim-rst-sections/README.md

 leading white spaces '\s'.)
 Then sets the section border corresponding to the required level.

-Finally it places the cursor three lines below the section title.
+Finally it places the cursor two lines below the section title so creating a new line (command o) is enough for starting to write a new section.
 In case of asking for the wrong level, the user can ask for another one from this same line and the function will change it properly.

 The plug-in also remaps some combination of keys in order to simplify this function usage.